nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

    #.
 If the device does not appear on the list, wait until the data is synced between phones.

 #.
 Move the second Android device close to the Fast Pair Provider.
-   A notification similar to the following one appears:
+   If the device is in the show UI indication advertising mode, a notification similar to the following one appears:

    .. figure:: /images/bt_fast_pair_not_discoverable_notification.png
       :scale: 50 %
       :alt: Fast Pair not discoverable advertising Android notification

+   If the device is in the hide UI indication advertising mode, no notification appears.
+   This is because the device advertises, but does not want to be paired with.
+   You can verify that the device is advertising using the `nRF Connect for Mobile`_ application.

 #.
-Tap on the notification to trigger the Fast Pair procedure.
+In the show UI indication mode, when the notification appears, tap on it to trigger the Fast Pair procedure.
 #.
 Wait for the notification about successful Fast Pair procedure.
    **LED 2** is turned on to inform that the device is connected with the Bluetooth Central.